dsebban/md-blog/f_brackets.md

 val oneAndTwoInAList = List(1,2)
 ```

-As you see on the right side it's pure date, very simple for your brain.
-For example you can talk to a child and tell him that a toy costs 2$, he would understand that, try now to explain what
-$ is, you have to go explain currencies and all kind of other complicated concepts.
+Take a look at the right hand side of these examples - it's just data and it's trivial to understand.

+If a child asks you what your funky BigPanda tshirt costs and you answer $12 then they'll understand what you mean.
+They'll certainly understand the value in your answer (2).
+But if they ask you what a dollar is then suddenly things get more complicated.
+Explaining money and currencies is a bit more tricky.
+This takes us to types.

-# What is a proper type ?
+# What is a proper type?

 ```scala
 scala> val name = "daniel"